Please use another Browser

 Running large steam boilers had proved to be dangerous.
 With so much water in such volume, defects in materials or workmanship could cause a boiler to explode at high pressure.

-In 1922, Mark Benson patented a boiler for converting water to steam at high pressure.
+In 1922, Mark Benson was granted a patent on a boiler for converting water to steam at high pressure.
 It took up less space than previous boilers, and was safer and more controllable.
-Siemens acquired the patent a year later.
+Siemens obtained a license under Benson's patent a year later, followed in August 1925 by a world-wide license.
 But as it turned out, further development was needed to achieve a really safe ultra-high pressure steam generator.
-The first commercial Benson boiler was finally started up in 1927 at the Gartenfeld cable plant in Berlin.
+The first commercial Benson boiler was finally started up in the fall of 1927 at the Gartenfeld cable plant in Berlin.

 Yet building steam generators was outside the normal scope of Siemens' production program.
-So a few years later, the company decided to license the technology to companies that specialized in steam boiler construction.
+So a few years later, the company decided to award licenses on the technology to companies that specialized in steam boiler construction.

 Electric power consumption soared after World War I. Which is why Berlin's power utility, Berliner Elektrizitätswerke, found it essential to build a new power plant in the western part of the city, in the immediate vicinity of Siemens’ expansive Berlin site, Siemensstadt.
 The contract was awarded to Siemens-Schuckertwerke.